 Every state in the U.S. has a data breach notification law.
 The Nevada Data Security Law requires a “data collector” to take reasonable security measures to protect a person’s data and inform the person of an unauthorized access of their information.

-- Post a Privacy Notice that describes an operator’s data collection and data sharing practices
+- Post a Privacy Policy that describes an operator’s data collection and data sharing practices

-- Provide an opt-out method in the Privacy Notice to prevent the sale of a consumer’s covered information
+- Provide an opt-out method in the Privacy Policy to prevent the sale of a consumer’s covered information

 The Nevada Privacy Law defines a “consumer” as “a person who seeks or acquires, by purchase or lease, any good, service, money or credit for personal, family or household purposes from the Internet website or online service of an operator.”